 The Kentucky Long-Term Care Ombudsman program advocates for residents of nursing homes, personal care homes and family care homes, improving care and encouraging positive change at all levels.

 Far too many long-term-care residents suffer psychological, physical and other types of abuse and neglect.
-More than 80 trained volunteer ombudsmen regularly visit Kentucky long-term care facilities, monitor conditions and care and give a a voice to those unable to speak for themselves.
+More than 80 trained volunteer ombudsmen regularly visit Kentucky long-term care facilities, monitor conditions and care and give a voice to those unable to speak for themselves.

-Services of the State Long-Term Care Ombudsman program are coordinated through the Office of the State Long Term Care Ombudsman.
+Long-term care ombudsman services are coordinated through the Office of the State Long Term Care Ombudsman.
 The program also oversees 15 district programs affiliated with Area Agencies on Aging and Independent Living.
 The program receives federal, state and local funding and does not charge for services.

 The responsibilities of long-term care ombudsmen include: